marek22k/mping-sender-mirror/BUILDING.md

 ### Install

-crazytrace can be installed with the following command:
+mping-sender can be installed with the following command:

 ```
 $ meson install -C build